ci-group/learning_machines_robobo/examples/full_project_setup/README.md

 As you find it, this example is a fully working system.
 Currently, it contains a script that simply connects to the robot, be it hardware or software, and then runs through the motions it supports: moving itself and the phone around, getting input from the camera and the IR sensors, and a whole bunch more.

-If you're on Apple Sillicon (e.g. an M1, or M2 mac), you need to do one more thing, as that is an ARM CPU architecture instead of x86.
+If you're on Apple Silicon you need to do one more thing, as that is an ARM CPU architecture instead of x86.
 You can read about this in the [docker_tutorial](https://github.com/ci-group/learning_machines_robobo/tree/master/examples/docker_tutorial#running-with-apple-sillicon).
 After you've done that, you should use the `_apple_sillicon` commands.
 Intel macs are unaffected.

 ### Running with simulation